trystynb/ContFit/README.md

 # ContFit
-A spectrum continuum fitter GUI based on drawing continuum with a mouse and fitting a cubic spline.
+A python-based continuum fitter GUI based on drawing continuum with a mouse and fitting a cubic spline to the spectrum.

 Author: Trystyn Berg